rsippl/yocto-env-rpi/README.md

-# Yocto Docker Environment Template
+## Docker based development environment for Yocto on Raspberry Pi

-## Components for Yocto development running in a Docker container
+Tested on the Raspberry Pi 3 Model B

 ### Scripts
 * `build-docker-image.sh`